-For some lending institutions, this rate is fixed for the entire life of the loan while for some other financial institution it is usually for a certain period during the life of the loan.
-If the latter is the case of the rate, then it reverts to a variable rate mortgage.
-Also, if you decide on early repayment you may be charged a fine on repaid capital.
+For some lending institutions, this rate is fixed for the entire lifespan of the loan, while for some other financial institutions, it is usually for a certain period during the lifespan of the loan.
+If the latter is the case of the rate, then it reverts to a variable-rate mortgage (see below).
+Also, if you decide on early repayment, you may be charged a fine on repaid capital.

-Mortgages in Portugal for retirees
+Mortgage in Portugal for retirees

-Mortgages in Portugal for businesses
+Mortgage in Portugal for businesses

 How much do I need to deposit?

-- Terms of mortgage – most mortgages in Portugal for non-residents are between 25 to 30 years.
+- Terms of mortgage: Most mortgages in Portugal for non-residents are between 25 to 30 years.

-- Lending criteria – this usually depends on your financial position which is determined by your current income earnings, debts and employment history.
+- Lending criteria: This usually depends on your financial position, which is determined by your current income, earnings, debts, and employment history.
 Also considered here is the property valuation by the bank.

 Costs and fees for mortgages in Portugal